 Diabetic dogs will also cost require more veterinary visits than the average dog.
 Insulin prescriptions must be written every 3 – 4 months, and dogs with diabetes are more likely to visit a veterinarian for an emergency, such as hypoglycemia.
 Monthly veterinary bills typically range $0 - $80.
 The Actijoy pet tracker app will remind you when it is time to go to the veterinarian, as well as provide them with essential information.

 Overall, having a diabetic dog can be expensive, but not necessarily cost prohibitive.
 In a typical month, pet owners can expect to spend anywhere between $43 - $231, not including the price of food, when caring for their pet.

 If you are interested in learning more about diabetes in dogs, check out the comprehensive guide on FeedFond.

-Do you wanna be sure that your doggy is healthy enough?
-Stop guessing and make a pre-order of the Actijoy dog tracking system here and make your buddy's life better!
+Do you want to be sure that your doggy is healthy enough?
+Stop guessing and order the Actijoy Smart dog Bowl and make your buddy's life better!